Karasburg Constituency

-Karasburg was a constituency in the ǁKaras Region of Namibia.
+Karasburg was an electoral constituency in the ǁKaras Region of Namibia.
+It had a population of 16,470 in 2011, up from 15,758 in 2001.
+The constituency covered an area of 38,329 sqkm.
 The main towns were Karasburg and Grünau; other populated places included Warmbad and Aussenkehr, and the border settlements of Ariamsvlei and Noordoewer.
 The Orange River formed part of the southern border of this constituency.
 Economic activities in this constituency were mainly small-stock farming, and near the Orange River, grape production.
-It had a population of 16,470 in 2011, up from 15,758 in 2001.